ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ![](fig/uml_class_broker.svg)

-## 1.1.
+### 1.1.
 Brokering Sessions

-Whenever a properly authorized Arrowhead system consumes the `Brokering` service produced by a `Broker` system, a session is created or resumed.
-The session is associated with the certificate of the consuming service, and stores its _trading platform identity_, as well as information about any on-going `Token` exchanges.
-The _trading platform identity_ of a consuming service can be queried via the `BrokerAccounting` service `getAgent` function.
+Whenever a properly authorized Arrowhead system consumes the `Brokering` service produced by a `Broker` system, a persistent session is created or resumed.
+Each session is associated with the authenticated identity of its owner, provided via a certificate or otherwise.

+#### 1.1.1.
+Trading Platform Indentity

+All brokering sessions contain a _trading platform identity_, which is the identity used to represent the session owner while exchanging tokens.
+The trading platform identity can be queried via the `BrokerAccounting` service `getAgent` function, and is primarily of use to consuming systems for telling their own activity apart from any other data acquired via the `BrokerAccounting` service.

+#### 1.1.2.
+On-Going Token Exchanges

+Each session also holds all relevant state concerning on-going token exchanges, including information about what state notifications each session owner has received.
+The `Broker` must try to resend `BrokeringPush` messages being lost due to a session owner being unavailable while any proposal in question remains either acceptable or confirmable.

 ## 2. Service Interfaces